Machine-Learning Characterization of Intermittency in Relativistic Pair Plasma Turbulence: Single and Double Sheet Structures: Discussion

 Importantly, our analysis also demonstrates that plasma turbulence tends to host a second type of current sheets, which has been largely overlooked so far.
-Their physical origin is not clear.
-We hypothesize that the double sheets arise from the nonlinear interactions between Alfv\'en wave packets \citep{howes_alfven_2013}.
+These double sheets have been seen in previous numerical studies \citep[e.g.,][]{servidio_magnetic_2009, zhou_spectrum_2023} and observations of the Earth's magnetosphere \citep[e.g.,][]{ergun_observations_2009}; however, their statistics has not been analyzed nor has their importance been highlighted in the past.
+The physical origin of the double current sheets remains uncertain.
+Most likely, the double sheets arise from the nonlinear interactions between Alfv\'en wave packets \citep{howes_alfven_2013,howes_dynamical_2016,verniero_nonlinear_2018}.
+In a freely-evolving relativistic pair plasma turbulence, we observe that the double current sheets are formed where magnetic structures of opposite polarities (i.e., rotational directions) are interacting.
 However, even if their origin is not yet understood, their existence is important for future analysis of turbulence.
 For example, it is not yet understood what scatters the energetic cosmic rays in the inter- and intra-galactic plasmas: one hypothesis is the intermittent structures in the turbulence \citep{kempski2023, lemoine2023}.
 A drastic difference in the shape of the (magnetic) structures can then lead to a significant difference in the scattering properties.
-Lastly, the two intermittent structures also have differing dissipation profiles, which need to be accounted for in turbulence sub-grid models.
+Lastly, the two intermittent structures also have differing dissipation profiles, which need to be explicitly accounted for in future turbulence sub-grid models that make assumptions about the local heating and particle acceleration.
+For example, \citet{howes_spatially_2018} and \citet{nattila_heating_2022} found that Landau damping plays an important role in the energy dissipation of kinetic-Alfv\'en-wave turbulence.
+Future studies on the stability of current sheets should also investigate the dissipation profile of these sheets, and whether they are analogous to the ``double tearing mode" current sheets in the literature \citep[e.g.,][]{pritchett_linear_1980,baty_explosive_2013}.